userexperior-technologies/integration-guide/docs/ios.md

     Note:
     - Max `eventName` limit is 250 chars only.
-    - Please send the Date property in "YYYY/MM/DD" format only.
+    - Please send the Date property in "YYYY/MM/DD" format only, if any.

 ### 3. Log Message